milvus-io/milvus-docs/site/en/reference/tuning.md

 You can use the following methods to estimate the amount of calculation when using IVF indexes for queries.

 * The amount of calculation of a single segment = the number of target vectors × (`nlist` + (the number of vectors in a segment ÷ `nlist`) × `nprobe`)
-* The number of segments = the total amount of aggregate data ÷ `index_file_size`
+* The number of segments = the total amount of aggregate data ÷ `segment_row_limit`
 * The total amount of calculation of a collection = the amount of calculation of a single segment × the segment number

 The larger the estimated total amount of calculation, the longer the query takes.
 In practice, you can get reasonable parameters through the above formulas, which provides high query performance under the premise of an acceptable recall rate.

 <div class="alert note">
-In scenario with continuous data insertion, because Milvus does not index segments with a size less than <code>index_file_size</code>, it uses brute-force search as the query method.
+In scenario with continuous data insertion, because Milvus does not index segments with a size less than <code>segment_row_limit</code>, it uses brute-force search as the query method.
 The amount of calculation can be estimated by multiplying the number of target vectors by the total number of segment vectors.
 </div>